ehsong/ehsong.github.io/_pages/about.md

 Aside from my dissertation, my research interests span across topics of consequences of political violence, media and foreign policy, and authoritarian institutions.
 My scholarship bridges political phenomenon in East Asia (China and the two Koreas) to the broader comparative politics and international relations literature.

-In 2021 January, I taught an undergraduate level course "Chinese Politics" at [Randolph-Macon College](https://www.rmc.edu/) as an adjunct assistant professor at the department of political science.
-Starting 2021 April, I am an analyst at [GeoQuant](https://geoquant.com/), which leverages political science concepts to measure political risk across 100+ countries.
+Starting November 2021, I am a research fellow at German Institute of Global and Area Studies (GIGA).
+Before joining GIGA, I was an adjunct assistant professor at the department of political science at [Randolph-Macon College](https://www.rmc.edu/).
+I am also concurrently a risk analyst and consultant at [GeoQuant](https://geoquant.com/), which leverages political science concepts to measure political risk across 100+ countries.

-I am also passionate about applying computational tools and data science, and have experience working as a data consultant for tech startups.
-For more details, please see [here](/data_analytics/).